bruneo32/zcc/README.md

 ### ZCC is a compiler for the **Z language** that translates Z to assembly, and then compiles assembly to bin (or object), and then links the object into an executable program.

 ## Z language
-Z language is a extension of the x86 assembly language, creating one more abstraction layer with logic blocks, loops and functions.
+Z language is an extension of the x86 assembly language, creating one more abstraction layer with logic blocks, loops and functions.

 ## zcc includes
 zcc includes libraries like: *stdio, math, memory, strings, ...*